VisaLisa/visalisa.github.io/_posts/2018-08-02-Books-Reccomendations.md

 #### Intro <a name="intro"></a>

+I wanted to learn as much as possible about ('building great teams') and ('professional growth') quickly.
+To reach this goal, I challenged myself to read 3 books a week for a year.
+The math coming out to 106 books.
+How I got there was making time in my day to read and audiobook.
+Both of these methods increased the time I spend reading a book by x3.

+- 30 minutes of reading a day
+- Audiobook everywhere (in traffic, at work, even while cooking)
+- Library trip once a week - see what resources they have
+- OverDrive - they're a great resource for free books and audiobook

+#### Lisa's Book Recommendation

-I made of list of highly reccommended reading selection that I made over the years.
+I made of list of highly recommended reading selection that I made over the years.
 The books range in a variety of genres from business to cooking.
 I added links to purchase the book on Amazon (not sponsored), but I would highly encourage checking if your local library has any of them.

 #### Business <a name="Business"></a>